 Pinhole Camera

-A very basic home-made large format camera.
+A home-made large format camera.

 Pinhole camera made from a mooncake tin